percivalgambit/equatorium/README.md

-# equitorium
+# equatorium
-An interactive model of a sixteenth-century equitorium written in Elm
+An interactive model of a sixteenth-century equatorium written in Elm